More about this area

 Sussex Police serves East and West Sussex and the city of Brighton & Hove – an area of 3,780km2.
-A resident population of 1.65m grows significantly with millions of visitors, holidaymakers, students, seasonal workers and the 39 million passengers who travel through Gatwick Airport.
+A resident population of 1.72m grows significantly each year with millions of visitors, holidaymakers, students, seasonal workers and the 39 million passengers travelling through Gatwick Airport.

-Urban areas, with their day and night-time economies and more sparsely populated rural areas present contrasting policing challenges from alcohol and drug related crime to wildlife crime.
+Urban areas, with their day and night-time economies and more sparsely populated rural areas present contrasting policing challenges from alcohol and drug related crime to annual political party conferences through to tackling wildlife crime.

-Already a low-cost force (spending £36m below the national force average), since 2010 the force has made savings of nearly £90m.
-It continues to systematically transform its services, most recently with a new, flexible local policing approach introduced in late 2017.
+Already a low-cost force (spending £58m below the national force average), since 2010 the force has made savings of £100m.
+It continues to systematically transform its services and introduce new technology to improve efficiency and, wherever possible, reduce costs.

-To address recent crime and incident reporting increases, Sussex is embarking on a significant four-year investment programme – strengthening how it prevents crime and to enhance public contact services – ensuring Sussex remains a low-crime area.
+To address recent crime reporting increases, Sussex Police has embarked on a significant four-year investment and recruitment programme – more police officers, police community support officers and detectives are strengthening how it prevents crime and to enhance public contact services – ensuring Sussex remains a low-crime area.

-Sussex Police works ever more closely with other forces, emergency services and wider partners.
+Sussex Police works ever more closely with other forces including Border Force, other emergency services and wider partners.
 With the Surrey, Hampshire & Thames Valley forces (the South East Regional Integrated Policing programme) its ambitious programme to converge key policing, business functions and technology systems will deliver substantial benefits.